-The Oil and Gas Industry Forum (OGIF) has met fifteen times, typically uses a panel-discussion format, and facilitates an open dialogue focusing on technology, market development, and government role.
+The Oil and Gas Industry Forum (OGIF) has met seventeen times, typically uses a panel-discussion format, and facilitates an open dialogue focusing on technology, market development, and government role.
 The page on Previous Forums provides a link to the agendas and presentations for each of the previous events.
-The forum has rotated between the United States and China, the first being held in Beijing in 1998 and the most recent in Chongqing, China from September 16-18, 2015.
+The forum has rotated between the United States and China, the first being held in Beijing in 1998 and the most recent in in Ningbo, China, on November 15-16, 2017.

 The agendas for past forums show a trend of a broad and evolving range of topics, and rotating event venues have facilitated tours of energy infrastructure sites in each country prior to or post-event.